SoM Recruiting and Communications

 • Proposals are generated by program area faculty, which reviews and forwards recommendations, using required university format to Music Policy and Curriculum Committee.

-• The Policy and Curriculum (P&C) Committee reviews proposals and determines whether full faculty review is necessary.
-Full faculty review must be considered upon the request of one or more program representatives to the P&C Committee.
+• The Policy and Curriculum (P&C) Committee reviews proposals and determines whether full faculty review and/or approval is necessary.

 • For curriculum proposals resulting in catalog changes, proposals are first signed by the Chair of the P&C Committee and are then forwarded to School of Music Director.
 The proposal is then reviewed by the Fine Arts Curriculum Committee, which forwards it to the Academic Affairs office for its review and insertion in the official university curriculum journal.